The Ultimate Guide To Men’s Polo Shirts

 With a timeless and ageless appeal, the polo does that very difficult job of binding the worlds of sport, style and fashion with aplomb.
 And as you’ll find out, it is so much more than a T-shirt with a collar.
 In fact, today’s polos are more diverse than ever, constructed from myriad fabrics and not just the classic cotton piqué.

-What you need to know before buying a polo shirt
+What to know before buying a polo shirt

 So you’re in the market for a polo or two… where do you start?
 First off, decide how you’re mostly going to be wearing your polo shirt because that will ultimately determine the fit, fabric and style you go for.